-The aggregated L G P S service from 1 April 2014 to 31 March 2015 is remediable service because the member did not have a disqualifying gap between 1 April 2012 and 31 March 2014.
+‘aggregated L G P S service’ from 1 April 2014 to 31 March 2015 - this is continuous with the service counting for step 2 - this service is remediable.

-The L G P S service from 1 April 2021 to 31 March 2022 is also remediable service because the member did not have a disqualifying gap between 1 April 2012 and 31 March 2021.
-For this purpose, service in the broadly comparable scheme does not count as a gap. this service automatically qualifies for underpin protection.
-Go to step 4 to see if the aggregated L G P S service also qualifies.
+‘LGPS service’ from 1 April 2021 to 31 March 2022 – there is no disqualifying gap between 1 April 2015 and 31 March 2021 because of the broadly comparable scheme membership – this service is remediable and qualifies for underpin protection.

 Step 4: does the remediable service qualify for underpin protection?
+Step 4 applies to the ‘aggregated LGPS service’.

-The aggregated L G P S service from 1 April 2014 to 31 March 2015 does not qualify for underpin protection because the member had a continuous break in active membership of more than 5 years of any public service scheme between 1 April 2015 and 31 March 2021.
-For this purpose, service in the broadly comparable scheme does count as a break.
+The ‘aggregated L G P S service’ from 1 April 2014 to 31 March 2015 does not qualify for underpin protection because the member has a continuous break of more than five years in active membership of any public service pension scheme between 1 April 2015 and 31 March 2021.

+The member lost the underpin protection for the earlier CARE account on aggregating because, for step 4, service in the broadly comparable scheme does not count as membership of a public service pension scheme.

 You will need to do provisional underpin calculations at the underpin date (31 March 2024) for the CARE account.
-The calculations will include the L G P S service from 1 April 2021 to 31 March 2022, but will not include the aggregated L G P S service from 1 April 2014 to 31 March 2015.
+The calculations will include the ‘L G P S service’ from 1 April 2021 to 31 March 2022, but will not include the ‘aggregated L G P S service’ from 1 April 2014 to 31 March 2015.